alvaro-cabrera/automated_allocations/README.md

    - What does the A/L3 in red indicate in the certifications?
    - Do we need to look at the B2 engineers at any point here?
    - What was special of the name in orange on the Hooz'N?
    - What does ADT mean in Bay?
 And which bay should it be?
+ADT is hangar
    - EYD aircraft type?
+Is not ours, so not worry